-Thank you for purchasing a Utility Vehicle manufactured by Cub Cadet LLC.
+Thank you for purchasing a Cub Cadet Utility Vehicle.
 It was carefully engineered to provide excellent performance when properly operated and maintained.

 Please read this entire manual prior to operating the equipment.
 It instructs you how to safely and easily set up, operate and maintain your machine.
 Please be sure that you, and any other persons who will operate the machine, carefully follow the recommended safety practices at all times.
 Failure to do so could result in personal injury or property damage.